How to Say Happy Birthday in English: Birthday Wishes and Messages You Should Know

 - Birthday wishes for different relationships

-- Creative alternatives to happy birthday
+- Creative alternatives as heartfelt birthday wishes

-- Happy birthday wishes and messages
+- Funny birthday wishes and messages

 - Birthday traditions in English-speaking countries

-- Writing a special birthday message
+- Writing short birthday messages

 How to say happy birthday in English